Boundary structure of gauge fields on asymptotically AdS spaces: Boundary structure of (gauge)fields

 Using \eqref{phi-D} it is clear that the gravity subleading can enter only through the following combination:

 but this vanishes since $\Gamma^{B}\nabla^{A}\hat \varphi\propto g^{AB}\hat \varphi$, as can be easily verified by a direct computation, and $\cT_{AB}$ is traceless. \end{proof} Note that for an odd-dimensional boundary one can consistently set gravitational subleading to zero by imposing the additional condition $\nabla_{(C)}\cT_{AB}=0$, giving a conformal field $\varphi$ defined on a generic conformal geometry background for all $l \geq 1$.
-Indeed, for $d$-odd the gravitational subleading is unconstrained and describes a generic conformal geometry.
+Indeed, for $d$-odd the gravitational leading is unconstrained and describes a generic conformal geometry.
 At the same time, for $d$ even, we cannot set the gravitational subleading to vanish while the leading is subject to the obstruction equation.
-In this case $\varphi$ is guaranteed to be conformal only if the background is off-shell.
-However, a more careful analysis shows that for $l \leq d/2$, these equations are conformally-invariant on any conformal geometry background.
+However, a more careful analysis shows that for $l \leq d/2$, these equations do not involve $\cT_{AB}$ and are conformally-invariant on any conformal geometry background.

 Finally, let us mention that we have omitted a number of special cases.
 Namely, the case not covered by Proposition \bref{prop:GJMS-trivial} is where both $N^*$ and $d$ are odd while the gravitational subleading is not set to zero.
-Without try to be maximally general let us give an example of such systems: \begin{prop} Let the dimension of the boundary be odd and $N^{*}=d+2$ (i.e., $w=1$).
+Without trying to be maximally general let us give an example of such systems: \begin{prop} Let the dimension of the boundary be odd and $N^{*}=d+2$ (i.e., $w=1$).
 Then

-\end{prop} \begin{proof} Similarly to Proposition~\bref{prop:GJMS-trivial},one shows that $\hat\varphi^{(i)}=0$ for odd $i<d+2$.
-Also, analogously to Proposition~\bref{utv-nechet} we have $\cD_{A}^{(j)}=0$ for odd $i<d-2$.
+\end{prop} \begin{proof} Similarly to Proposition~\bref{prop:GJMS-trivial}, one shows that $\hat\varphi^{(i)}=0$ for odd $i<d+2$.
+Also, analogously to Proposition~\bref{utv-nechet} we have $\cD_{A}^{(i)}=0$ for odd $i<d-2$.
 Hence,